kjell/mcn-2020-git-haiku/index.md

-Ballet in the air
+A owner of the old thatched hut
-to see the moon, whose solemn pace
+he starts to grind the rice,
-But he's beautiful!
+A perfect evening!